PolymathicAI/the_well/datasets/MHD_64/README.md

 **Set of coefficients or non-dimensional parameters evaluated:** all combinations of $\mathcal{M}_s=${0.5, 0.7, 1.5, 2.0 7.0} and $\mathcal{M}_A =${0.7, 2.0}.

-**Approximate time to generate the data:** Downsampled from MHD_256 after applying ideal low-pass filter.
+**Approximate time and hardware used to generate the data:** Downsampled from `MHD_256` after applying ideal low-pass filter.

-**Hardware used to generate the data**: Downsampled from MHD_256 after applying ideal low-pass filter.

 # What is interesting and challenging about the data: